wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 <a name="InstallSQL"></a>
 ## A. Install SQL Server Express, enable TCP/IP, and create a SQL Server database on-premises ##

-This section shows you how to install SQL Server Express, enable TCP/IP, and create a database so that your web application will work with the Azure Preview environment.
+This section shows you how to install SQL Server Express, enable TCP/IP, and create a database so that your web application will work with the Azure Management Portal.

 ### Install SQL Server Express ###